weaveworks/scope/docs/scope.md

 ```

 If you run Scope on the same machine as the Weave Network, the Probe will use
 WeaveDNS to automatically discover other Apps on your network.
+Scope acheives
+this by registering itself under the address scope.weave.local; each Probe
+will send reports to every App register for this address.
 Therefore, if
 you have a running WeaveDNS setup, you do not need to take any further steps.

 If you do not wish to use WeaveDNS, you can instruct Scope to cluster with